lukerbs/InferenceUtils/docs/USAGE.md

 **Description:**

 Validates whether a model will fit in memory before loading.
+For HuggingFace repository IDs, first attempts **lightweight remote inspection** using HTTP Range requests (~500KB bandwidth) to extract metadata without downloading the full model.
+If remote inspection fails, falls back to downloading the model.

-Automatically downloads/caches HuggingFace models if needed.
-Inspects GGUF files or HuggingFace configs to extract model architecture, calculates memory requirements (weights + KV cache + overhead), and determines the maximum safe context window.
+The function inspects GGUF files or HuggingFace configs to extract model architecture, calculates memory requirements (weights + KV cache + overhead), and determines the maximum safe context window.

 The function uses model-specific memory estimation for each backend:
 - **MLX**: Checks macOS unified memory